App Interface Overview

 Gestures

-Implement mobile-friendly gestures like pull-to-refresh or swipe navigation to deliver a native app feel within your web-based app.
+Implement mobile-friendly gestures like pull-to-refresh and swipe navigation to deliver a native app feel within your web-based app.

 Font Scaling